tensorflow/docs/site/en/guide/profiler.md

 If you want to profile your model performance on Cloud TPUs, refer to the [Cloud TPU guide](https://cloud.google.com/tpu/docs/cloud-tpu-tools#capture_profile).

+Note: You cannot use the Profiler to get profiles for the `tf.data.experimental.service` available with `tf.data`.

 ## Install the Profiler and GPU prerequisites

 Install the Profiler by downloading and running the